mhaugrud/msumcspy/_sources/Lists/RepetitionandReferences.rst

     print(newlist)

-    origlist[1] = 99

     print(newlist)

+.. admonition:: Modify the program ...

+   - On line 7, type ``origlist[1] = 99``
-``newlist`` shows the change in three places.
+   - Run and notice ``newlist`` shows the change in three places.

 This can easily be seen by noting that in the reference diagram, there is only one ``origlist``, so any changes to it appear in all three references from ``newlist``.
 This is a manifestation of shallow copying.

 .. image:: Figures/refrep2.png
    :alt: Same reference